intel/gstreamer-media-SDK/README.md

 GStreamer-MSDK consists of a collection of Media SDK-based plugins for GStreamer.

-  * 'mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1 and
+  * 'mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1, VP8 and
     JPEG videos using the underlying hardware capabilities.

   * 'mfxsink' is used to render the decoded frame to a Wayland / X11 display.

-  * 'mfxvpp' is used to do video processing on RAW videos.
+  * 'mfxvpp' is used to do video processing on decoded or RAW video frames.

-  * 'mfxvc1parse' is used to parse VC-1 Simple, Main and Advance profile.
+  * 'mfxvc1parse' is used to parse VC-1 Simple, Main and Advance profiles.

-  * 'mfxh264enc' is used to encode RAW video in H.264 format.
+  * 'mfxh264enc' is used to encode / transcode videos to H.264 format.

-  * 'mfxhevcenc' is used to encode RAW video in H.265/HEVC format.
+  * 'mfxhevcenc' is used to encode / transcode videos to H.265/HEVC format.

-  * 'mfxmpeg2enc' is used to encode RAW video in MPEG-2 format.
+  * 'mfxmpeg2enc' is used to encode / transcode videos to MPEG-2 format.

-  * 'mfxjpegenc' is used to encode RAW video in JPEG format.
+  * 'mfxjpegenc' is used to encode / transcode videos to JPEG format.

 License
 -------